menshikow/passcheck/README.md

 ## Testing

-The project includes comprehensive unit tests using the [Unity](https://github.com/ThrowTheSwitch/Unity) testing framework.
+The project includes unit tests using the [Unity](https://github.com/ThrowTheSwitch/Unity) testing framework.

 ### Run All Tests